-So you’ve just got an Oculus Quest 2, and you’re wondering what to buy after you’ve exhausted all of the best free games and experiences available on the standalone headset.
-Whether you’re into active games, puzzles, or just want to slice or shoot the ever-living crap out of something, we’re here to help you settle into your new headset with a few games that should keep you playing for tens of hours yet to come.
+So you’ve got your greasy mitts on a Meta Quest 2, and you’re wondering what to buy after you’ve exhausted all of the best free games and experiences available on the standalone headset.
+Whether you’re into active games, puzzles, or just want to slice or shoot the ever-living crap out of something, we’re here to help you settle into your new headset with a few games that should keep you playing for hundreds of hours yet to come.

-Note: Don’t forget that you can also play Rift games with an Oculus Link-compatible USB cable and a VR-ready PC.
+Note: This list includes only native Quest games.
+Don’t forget that you can also play PC games with either Oculus Link or Air Link and a VR-ready PC.
 Find out if your PC is ready for Link.
-There’s plenty of Rift games and SteamVR games that are just waiting to be played through Link.

 Each genre section breaks down pretty close to $100 bucks, which includes games to get your heart pumping, shooter fans, puzzle nerds, fantasy swordplay geeks, and much more.